-The Company entered into an employment contract with Mr Daniel Hayoz, Board member of Affluent Medical, on 9 April 2018, regarding his role as the Company's medical expert.
-Under the terms of his employment contract, Mr Daniel Hayoz receives a lump-sum compensation of €3,000 per year.
+The Company entered into an employment contract with Daniel Hayoz, Board member of Affluent Medical until 22 August 2022, regarding his role as the Company's medical expert.
+Under the terms of his employment contract, Daniel Hayoz receives a lump-sum compensation of €3,000 per year.